 Game Loop

-The previous chapter described the custom_ui and imports methods.
+The previous chapter described the custom_ui.
 This chapter will lay out the game loop.
 We start with the template code supplied by OmniStep:

 Start